‣ Full payment is due at 45 days prior to check-in

 What sort of food can I expect?

 Click to see samples of our menu.
 We offer a fusion of international and Fijian cuisines.
-Keep in mind that our menu is flexible and rotates daily – we are happy to customise the dishes to your tastes and preferences if you don’t see something that suits you.
+Keep in mind that our menu is flexible and rotates frequently.
+We are happy to customise the dishes to your tastes and preferences if you don’t see something that suits you.

 How many restaurants are there?